jetpack-pizza/demo/content/install-and-set-up-plugins.md

 # Installing and configuring plugins
-To start building your application with Flutter using IntelliJ IDEA, you must install Flutter and Dart plugins.
-The Flutter plugin is responsible for hot reload, running, debugging, and other developer workflows, while the Dart plugin carries out code analysis features: code completion, validation, and so on.
-These plugins work in tandem.
+To start building your application with Flutter using IntelliJ IDEA, you must install both Flutter and Dart plugins.
+The Flutter plugin is responsible for hot reload, running, debugging, and other developer workflows, while the Dart plugin carries out code analysis features like code completion and validation.
+These plugins work in conjunction.

 ## Install plugins
 1. Press ``Ctrl+Alt+S`` (Win, Linux) or ``⌘,`` (Mac OS) to open the **Settings/Preferences** dialog and go to **Plugins**.
 2. Click the **Browse repositories** button at the bottom of the window to view the list of available plugins.
 3. Find the Flutter plugin using the search field and click **Install** on the right side of the window.
-4. Click **Yes** when/if IntelliJ IDEA suggests to install the Dart plugin.
+4. Click **Yes** when/if IntelliJ IDEA suggests installing the Dart plugin.
 5. Close the **Settings/Preferences** dialog by clicking **OK**.
 6. Restart IntelliJ IDEA for the changes to take effect.